BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Proposed Method:

-We next need to construct an effective initial trigger to accelerate convergence of both the model and the trigger in subsequent optimization.
-To this end, we propose a data-driven initialization strategy that extracts trigger values from training samples whose labels are closest to the target pattern.
-We use the MASS algorithm \cite{FastestSimilaritySearch} to find the time index $t^*$ where the window’s ground-truth label has the smallest Euclidean distance to $p$:
+To accelerate convergence of both the model and the trigger in subsequent optimization, we construct an effective initial trigger using a data-driven strategy.
+This strategy selects in-distribution temporal fragments that the model already tends to map to the target pattern under its priors, thereby positioning the optimization closer to a feasible solution.
+Specifically, we extract trigger values from training samples whose ground-truth labels most closely match the target pattern $p$.
+The time index $t^*$ is selected by minimizing the Euclidean distance between the label segment and $p$ as follows: